daiyanze/vue-next-features/README.md

 # vue-next-features

-A demo for all Vue 3 features
+A demo for the Vue 3 new features

+# contents

+- composition api
+- multiple root elements
+- suspense
+- teleport
+- transition
+- filters
+- multiple v-models